-What does an Investor need from a financial news service?
+What does an Investor need from a financial news source?

 As an investor, you want new insight and thought-provoking analysis & research that will inspire you to make your next big long-term investment.
 News and articles that introduce you to new trends, services, and industries.

-What does a Trader need from a financial news service?
+What does a Trader need from a financial news feed?

 As a trader you need real-time news that gives you an edge in the market, you need to be able to see if the news will make a 5% to 10% stock price move, up or down, in a day.
-You need real-time streaming breaking news that will give you a chance to react to volatility in the market.
-Also, as an independent trader price is a factor so we have also taken pricing into consideration.
+You need breaking news and opinion that will give you a chance to react to volatility in the market.

-Top 10 Best Financial & Stock Market News Services
+Best Financial & Stock Market News Sources & Feeds

-- Benzinga Pro – First Class Real-time News, Rumours & Actionable Trading Ideas – Review Winner
+- Benzinga Pro – Best for Real-time News, Rumours & Actionable Trading Ideas – Review Winner

-- MetaStock Xenith – Industrial strength news streaming from the largest business news network – Highly Recommended
+- MetaStock Refinitiv – Best for industrial-strength Reuters news the largest business news network – Highly Recommended

-- Bloomberg – Professional Wall Street News live to the Bloomberg Terminal
+- Bloomberg – Best for Professional Wall Street News live to the Bloomberg Terminal

-- MarketWatch – lots of free content form the Dow Jones Network
+- MarketWatch – Good for lots of free content from the Dow Jones Network

-- Wall Street Journal – Digital & Print News from the grandfather of US news reporting
+- Wall Street Journal – Best for Digital & Print News

-- CNBC Markets – Free and premium real-time TV Live streaming financial news TV
+- CNBC Markets – Good free and real-time TV live streaming financial TV

-- Financial Times – One of the oldest Financial Print News Organizations
+- Financial Times – One of the most respected financial print news organizations

 - Barrons – Periodicals covering investing & retirement topics from the Dow Jones Network